lopes/netbox-scanner/README.md

 ## Quick Start

 0. Clone the repo and install the dependencies as shown above.
 1. Move the `netbox-scanner.conf` file to your Netbox directory (`/opt/netbox`) and fill out the variables according to your setup.
+Don't forget to change the path to match where you put this repo under `[NMAP].path`.
 2. Go to the `samples` subdirectory of this repo and execute `./nmap-scan.sh` to get a first look at the behavior of this project.

 ## Basics